Authentic print in a classroom reflects what is valued and important to the community.

 - Call out the first letter of the word.

-- The student holding that letter steps forward and raises the paper as the class says the letter.
+- The child holding that letter steps forward and raises the paper as the class says the letter.

 - Continue until the entire word has been spelled.